Chapter Five: Design by Committee and an Epidemic

 5. The windows are in some important instances masked by the Galleries.

 6. Many parts of the building want light and air in a degree which renders them unfit for their purposes.
 This is remarkably the case with some of the most important apartments, to wit, the chambers of the Executive and the Senate, the anti-chambers of the Senate and Representatives, the Stair-ways &c.
-Other objections were made which were surmountable, but those preceding were thought not so, without an alteration of the plan.
+Other objections were made which were surmountable, but those preceding were thought not so, without an alteration of the plan.(12)

-What were they talking about?
 The first three objections dealt with columns flanking passageways, peristyles, or serving in an uplifting pattern as a colonnade.
-Since Hallet, halved the cost of the building, his solution to objection one was likely fewer columns.
-The conference room came under scrutiny in objections two and four.
-In his March 1793 design, Hallet simplified Thornton's floor plan which had a large oval vestibule leading to a smaller oval conference room projecting out from the West front of the building.
-Hallet had the conference room with its inside "an exact sphere in imitation of the Pantheon," on the second floor above the vestibule.
+Since Hallet, halved the cost of the building, his solution to objection one was to simplify Thornton's rather crowded central axis by eliminating the President's room, making the Conference room a perfect oval.
+In his March 1793 design, Hallet had the conference room with its inside "an exact sphere in imitation of the Pantheon," on the second floor above the vestibule.
 His cost cutting July plan likely did the same.
+Hawkins' "Rotunda" which Thornton would eventually call the "Vestibule" would thus be tucked under Conference room which would be topped with the dome.
+By squaring the two wings, two more of Thornton's problematic features would be eliminated.

 As for objections five and six, which addressed want of "light and air," Jefferson seemed dumbfounded by Thornton's ineptitude.
 Even Col. William Williams had no cure for that.
-However, Hallet pushed the East front portico back leaving a court yard to give more light to the wings.
+Hallet pushed the East front portico back leaving a court yard to give more light to the wings.
 In that process, Thornton's charming and chaste pediment, despite a naked Hercules on top, was eliminated.
 Hallet naively thought a clearer view of the dome a la the Pantheon would satisfy.

 In a July 25 letter to the commissioners, the president enclosed Jefferson's letter, gave his own version of the meeting and his decision about the plan to be used.
 He noted that both builders brought by Thornton thought Hallet's objections valid.
 Carstairs "who appeared to have studied the matter with most attention, pronounced them irremidiable without an alteration in some parts of the plan...."
 But the president also opined that the plan decided upon preserved “the original ideas of Doctor Thornton."
 He put it this way: "The plan produced by Mr Hallett, altho’ preserving the original ideas of Doctor Thornton, and such as might upon the whole, be considered as his plan, was free from these objections."
 It was the plan the two builders "as practical Architects, would chuse to execute."
 Hallet's plan had an added advantage: "Besides which, you will see, that, in the opinion of those Gentlemen, the plan executed according to Mr Hallett’s ideas would not cost more than one half of what it would if executed according to Doctr Thornton’s."